Kasfia-Mostafa/vertical_slice/README.md

-# University Application Platform - Frontend
+# University Application Platform - Verical Slice

 A modern React application that allows students to browse, filter, and apply to universities worldwide based on their academic profiles.